jiangjinnan/Dora/doc/Documents/Interception.md

   Task.Delay(1000).Wait();
 }
 ```
-The _IInterceptorChainBuilder_ interface's extension method _SetDynamicProxyFactory_ is used to registered a _DynamicProxyFactory_ service, which completes _Castle_ based interception implementation.
+The _IInterceptorChainBuilder_ interface's extension method _SetDynamicProxyFactory_ is used to registere a _DynamicProxyFactory_ service, which completes _Castle_ based interception implementation.
 This custom _ProxyFactory_ class is defined in the _NuGet_ package _"Dora.Interception.Castle"_.
 To install _Dora.Interception.AspNetCore_, run the following command in the _Package Manager Console_
 ```
 PM>Install-Package Dora.Interception.Castle
 ```